Ely242/Data-Structures/README.md

 ### queue.h
 This header file contains the declarations for the queue data structure and its associated functions.
 It defines the queue structure and provides the function prototypes for queue operations.

+### trie.c
+This file contains the implementation of the trie data structure in C. It includes functions to initialize a trie, insert words into the trie, search for words in the trie, and delete words from the trie.

+### trie.h
+This header file contains the declarations for the trie data structure and its associated functions.
+It defines the trie structure and provides the function prototypes for trie operations.